George Louis Beer: Permanent Mandates Commission

 Sir Eric Drummond, the first Secretary General of the League of Nations, appointed Beer as the head of the Mandates Section of the League of Nations's permanent secretariat.
 Due to Beer's absence, much of the work in the mandates section was done by Philip Noel-Baker instead.

 The George Louis Beer Prize

 Beer left a bequest to establish a prize recognizing outstanding historical writing relating to European international history since 1895.
 American citizens or permanent residents are eligible, for books published in the year preceding the award.
-The George Louis Beer Prize has been awarded in most years since 1923.
+The George Louis Beer Prize has been awarded in most years since 1923 by the American Historical Association.